bss9395/bss9395.github.io/_en/index.md

 > 01. [I] Love to be loved.
 > 01. Anywhere you are, I am near; Anywhere you go, I will be there; Anytime you whisper my name, you will see.
+> 01. Doesn’t really matter if you are on the run, it seems like we are meant to be.
+> 01. I don't care who you are, where you are from, what you did, as long as you love me.
 > 01. I just wanna thank you, for being a friend.
 Together we made it, together we stand.
 > 01. If I didn't meet you, I wouldn't like you; If I didn't like you, I wouldn't love you; If I didn't love you, I wouldn't miss you; But I did, I do, and I will.